 Our detached and distant situation invites us to a different course, and enables us to pursue it.
-If we remain a united people, under an efficient government, the period is not distant when we may defy material injury from external annoyance-when we may take such an attitude as will cause the neu-1 guard.
-3 but there. trality we shall at any time resolve to observe, to be violated with caution-when it will be the interest of belligerent nations, under the impossibility of making acquisitions upon us, to be very careful how either forced us to throw our weight into the opposite scale - when we may choose peace or war, as our interest, guided by justice, shall dictate.
+If we remain a united people, under an efficient government, the period is not distant when we may defy material injury from external annoyance-when we may take such an attitude as will cause the neutrality we shall at any time resolve to observe, to be violated with caution-when it will be the interest of belligerent nations, under the impossibility of making acquisitions upon us, to be very careful how either forced us to throw our weight into the opposite scale - when we may choose peace or war, as our interest, guided by justice, shall dictate.